lautomator/lautomator.github.io/readme.md

 # John Merigliano
-### Full Stack Web Developer
+### Full-stack Web Developer

-These are the source files for my personal website: John Merigliano, Full Stack Web Developer.
-The site showcases my skills as a web developer and programmer.
+These are the source files for my personal website: John Merigliano, Full-stack Web Developer.
+The site showcases my skills as a web programmer.

 The live site is here: [http://lautomator.github.io/](http://lautomator.github.io/).